yjg30737/pyside-db-chart-mapping-example/README.md

 ## Usage
 * You can add, delete the record in table.
 * If you want to delete more than one record, holding ctrl and select records one by one or holding shift and select records as consecutive range.
+* If you change the data in table, chart data will be changed as well.

 ## Example
 ```python